Schedule of learning

 Our curriculum provides students with the opportunity to explore a range of different methods of communication through the study of fiction and non fiction texts and extracts.
 Students will develop the ability to write grammatically correct sentences, utilise figurative language and analyse texts.

 Students will explore how language shapes meaning and underpins everything they hear and see.
 Through language analysis and evaluation, as well as developing their own writing skills, students will learn to interpret writers’ messages and meaning.
 Students will be required to develop their own fiction and non-fiction texts as well as writing and delivering a speech on a topic of their choice.
-Through the course students will develop the skills and knowledge required to be able to access A level English Language should they wish to continue in their study of English.
+Through the course students will develop the skills and knowledge required to be able to access IB English Literature and Language should they wish to continue in their study of English.

 Pupils studying English Literature will be well placed to pursue a career pathway in: